Sreejith1331/Manual-ST-Project/README.md

 I have completed a manual software testing project named 'TestCase_BugReport_ChallengeInstitution'.
 For this project, I selected the website of Challenge Institution.
-I have created test cases for the website and detected some bugs.
+I have created test cases for the website and detected valid bugs in it.
 Therefore, I have also prepared a bug report.